houaria617/auto_manager/PROJECT_STRUCTURE.md

 ## Directory Details

-- **assets/img/**: Contains your image files and assets referenced from the app.
+- **assets/img/**: Contains the  image files and assets referenced from the app.
 - **lib/core/**: Shared resources, config, constants, common widgets, core utilities, central theme, and routing logic.
     - Use files for theme and router for simplicity.
-    - Expand utils into a folder if you anticipate many utility functions/files.
+    - Expand utils into a folder if we anticipate many utility functions/files.
 - **lib/features/**: Each feature has its own subfolder.
 Use `data/`, `domain/`, and `presentation/` for Clean Architecture separation within each feature.
-    - Currently, only `auth` is populated; others (like `dashboard`) can be added as needed.
+    - Currently, only `auth` is populated; others  can be added as needed.
-- **main.dart**: The main entry file for your Flutter app.
+- **main.dart**: The main entry file for the Flutter app.

 ## Best Practices
 - Each feature should have subfolders for `data`, `domain`, and `presentation` even if initially sparse—this supports future growth.
 - Shared widgets belong in `core/common_widgets` to maximize reuse.
 - Keep configuration, theming, and routing logic in single files for clarity—split if complexity increases.
-- Utilities remain in a single file unless they grow; then use `core/utils/` as a directory with separate files by concern (date, string, etc).
+- Utilities remain in a single file unless they grow; then we will   use `core/utils/` as a directory with separate files by concern (date, string, etc).

-## Benefits
-- **Scalability**: New features and shared resources can be added cleanly.
-- **Isolation**: Clear separation of feature and shared app infrastructure.
-- **Team Collaboration**: Developers can safely work in parallel by feature.

-For detailed onboarding or more advanced patterns, see the main `README.md`.